idaks/dataone-ahm-2016-poster/README.md

 Please read [Query README](https://github.com/idaks/dataone-ahm-2016-poster/blob/master/queries/README.md) in the demo repo.

-# How to run the demo using docker
+# How to run the Demo using Docker

 We have created a Docker image (`yesworkflow/provenance-demo`) to help readers to explore the YesWorkflow demonstrated provenance queries.
 In the `yesworkflow/provenance-demo` image, the XSB, Graphivz, YesWorkflow, noWorkflow, dataone demo queries are installed.
 Users can boot up a Docker container to run the demo provenance queries using this image within seconds, without the need to manually install packages.